-Japanese carmaker Nissan posted a net income of JPY82.7 billion for the third quarter ended Dec.
+Japanese carmaker Nissan posted a net income of JPY82.7 billion ((US$1.07 billion or EUR790 million).for the fiscal third quarter ended Dec.
 31, 2011, surpassing analyst estimates.
+This represents an increase of 3.2 percent over the results in the same period in 2010.
 According to the average estimate of seven analysts surveyed by Bloomberg News, Nissan was expected to post a JPY71.3 billion net income for the third quarter of the carmaker’s fiscal year.

 Mitsushige Akino, at Ichiyoshi Investment Management Co., said Nissan was barely affected by the natural disasters in 2011, and it is expected to continue growing this year.
 Akino remarked that the carmaker has the ability to flexibly adjust production in regions where demand is strong.
 “Even if it slows down in certain regions, it shouldn't be difficult for them to make it up elsewhere," Akino noted.